Transition to Nonprofit

 Gesa Power House Theatre is on the move in 2017.
 A 501(c)(3) nonprofit organization, called Power House Theatre Walla Walla, Inc., has been formed with the goal of raising funds to assume ownership of the theater by 2018.

 Gesa Power House Theatre is currently a limited liability company, actively owned and operated by Mark Anderson and Dennis Ledford (and other silent partners).
 As part of a transition plan, the current owners will gift their equity in the LLC to the nonprofit.
-Anderson and Ledford now serve on the board of the new nonprofit, and are joined by Ken Harrison, Barbara Peterson, and Bill Clemens.
+Anderson and Ledford now serve on the board of the new nonprofit, and are joined by Ken Harrison, Barbara Peterson, Bill Clemens, ReNae Davis, and Brian Griffith.

 “Since the theater opened, we have worked to create a facility that would enhance the culture of Walla Walla and the surrounding area,” says Mark Anderson.
 “The Power House is a community gathering place for a wide variety of events and programming.
 We have now developed a clear path toward a business model that can keep the theater sustainable for many years to come.”